siddhartha-gadgil/topology-2021/Quizzes.md

 ## Quiz 10.1

-Determine whether there is a continuous bijection between $X$ and $Y$ for the following pairs of spaces.
+Determine whether there is a continuous bijection from $X$ to $Y$ for the following pairs of spaces.

 1. $X=\mathbb{R}$ and $Y=S^1$.
 2. $X=(0, 1]$ and $Y= S^1$.